petripaavola/Get-WindowsTroubleshootingReportCommunity/README.md

 ---

 ## Usage
+Run report from local computer.
+Get known events from last 1 days.
+This is smaller report
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastDays 1
 ```
+Run report from local computer.
+Get known event from last 30 days only from specified categories.
+This is good report to see how MSI apps and updates are installing.
+You can even try running with -LastDays 90 or even -LastDays 180
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastDays 30 -IncludeSelectedKnownRulesCategoriesOnly 'Updates - Install','Application installation - MSI','Power management - Start&Shutdown'
 ```
+Same as above but sort events Descending
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastDays 30 -IncludeSelectedKnownRulesCategoriesOnly 'Updates - Install','Application installation - MSI','Power management - Start&Shutdown' -SortDescending
 ```
+Run report from local computer from last 180 days showing only 'Updates - Install' category.
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastDays 180 -IncludeSelectedKnownRulesCategoriesOnly 'Updates - Install'
 ```
+Run report from local computer from last 180 days but exclude 'Powershell' category.
+This is because PowerShell scripts may grow report size multiple times.
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastDays 180 -ExcludeSelectedKnownRulesCategoriesOnly 'Powershell'
 ```
+Run report from local computer.
+Capture logs and event from 2 minutes before last reboot and 2 minutes after last reboot. -AllEvents means that tool gathers every event found to report.
+This is bigger report but it shows everything
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -MinutesBeforeLastBoot 2 -MinutesAfterLastBoot 2 -AllEvents
 ```
+Run report from local computer from last 5 minutes.
+Capture all events and logs.
+This is good command to run after some specific action taken.
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LastMinutes 5 -AllEvents
 ```
+Run report from saved log files from last 2 days.
+Remember that counting starts from current time
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LogFilesFolder "C:\path\to\logs" -LastDays 2
 ```
+Run report from saved log files.
+Use specified StartTime and Endtime and capture all events found.
+Because of -AllEvents this is limited to 5 minutes in this example command
 ```powershell
 ./Get-WindowsTroubleshootingReportCommunity.ps1 -LogFilesFolder "C:\path\to\logs" -AllEvents -StartTime "2024-09-01 00:00:00" -EndTime "2024-09-01 00:05:00"
 ```